wayfair-contribs/plentymarkets-plugin/meta/documents/user_guide_en.md

 7. Click on **Save**.
 The item is now available for Wayfair.

-### 6. Matching an incoming order with your items in plentymarkets:
+### 6. Matching an incoming order with your items in Plentymarkets:
-In order to match an item in Wayfair's database, which is defined by the Supplier Part Number you have provided to Wayfair, with your items in plentymarkets, you need to configure which plentymarkets field the Wayfair Supplier Part Number should match with.
+In order to match an item in Wayfair's database, which is defined by the Supplier Part Number you have provided to Wayfair, with your items in Plentymarkets, you need to configure which Plentymarkets field the Wayfair Supplier Part Number should match with.

 To do so, follow the instructions below: